 Engie works with employers, business parks, and retail parks, as well as with local government to promote regional public schemes.
 The system includes taxi matching alongside car sharing.

 Liftshare works with a variety of employers and services, including major retailers and hospitals.
 It also operates a free online network for individuals.

 Car sharing for individuals

-GoCarShare connects people via social media, enabling people to share within social groups or based on sharing interests, such as music.
-GoCarShare has formed partnerships with more than 100 festivals and events, and can be used by students, travelling back to uni.
+GoCarShare connects people via social media, enabling people to share within social groups or based on shared interests, such as music.
+GoCarShare has formed partnerships with more than 100 festivals and events and can be used by students, travelling back to uni.

-Given the possibilities of social media, smart data and smartphone apps, alongside an ever growing thirst for pollution prevention and reduced environmental impact, car sharing is set to grow.
+With the possibilities of social media, smart data, and smartphone apps alongside an ever-growing thirst for pollution prevention and reduced environmental impact, car sharing is set to grow.
 And as Peter Kay’s Car Share has warmly demonstrated, there may be a whole load of hidden social benefits.
 Never mind romance – just imagine, in this age of electronic communication you might actually get to spend time chatting with someone whose company you enjoy.
 And that could be a journey in itself.